-COVID relief bill could permanently alter social safety net
+COVID Relief Bill Could Permanently Alter Social Safety Net

 Biden himself, when signing the package into law Thursday, referenced it as an overt attempt to redraw the country's economic fault lines in a way that's bigger than the pandemic.
 “This historic legislation is about rebuilding the backbone of this country and giving people in this nation, working people and middle-class folks, the people who built the country -- a fighting chance,” Biden said.

-And House Speaker Nancy Pelosi, D-Calif., called it "one of the most transformative and historic bills any of us will ever have the opportunity to support.”
+And House Speaker Nancy Pelosi (D-CA) called it "one of the most transformative and historic bills any of us will ever have the opportunity to support.”

 Perry in particular pointed to the expansion of the child tax credit system as a potentially foundational change.
 The legislation provides families with up to $3,600 this year for each child and also expands the credit to millions of families currently making too little to qualify for the full benefits.